Diabetes and Virgin Coconut Oil - Research References

 Exercise has been recommended as a means to help diabetics control blood sugar.
 One of the reasons exercise is beneficial is that it increases metabolism.
 A faster metabolic rate stimulates increased production of needed insulin and increases absorption of glucose into cells, thus helping both Type I and Type II diabetics.

 Another advantage of increasing metabolism is that more calories are burned.
 Coconut oil raises metabolic rate causing the body to burn up more calories and thus promote weight loss.
 Yes, you can actually lose excess weight by adding coconut oil to your diet.
 The MCFA in coconut oil are sent directly to the liver for conversion into energy and not into body tissues as fat.
-(See Chapter 10 of "The Healing Miracles of Coconut Oil" for more details on the weight-loss effects of coconut oil).
+(See Chapter 10 of "The Coconut Oil Miracle" for more details on the weight-loss effects of coconut oil).

 If you are a diabetic or borderline diabetic, consumption of most fats should be avoided.
 Coconut oil, on the other hand, is different.
 Because it helps stabilise blood glucose levels and aids in shedding excess body weight, it is probably the only oil a diabetic should eat.